This mural pays tribute to the Portuguese community of Toronto, depicting a traditional fisherman from the Nazaré region of Portugal.

 ABOUT THE ARTIST

-Pablo Gomez AKA @PabloWesto is originally from Valparaiso, Chile.
+Pablo Gomez AKA Pablo West (@PabloWesto) is originally from Valparaíso, Chile.
 He is currently finishing his graduate studies at the DUOC.
-His recent international art creations include Brazil and Canada, leaving behind his creative mark in each community.
-He is part of the generation of street artists that have influenced styles and techniques in the Valparaiso region, which in itself is diverse in expression and presence.
+His recent international work includes pieces in Brazil and Canada.
+Pablo is part of a generation of Valparaíso street artists that have influenced the diverse styles and techniques found in the region.

 Hosts ensure a long life to the artworks by acting as their custodians.
 If you would like to know more about the Dundas West Open Air Museum hosts program then please contact us at firstname.lastname@example.org.